This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 Psst…if you’re trying to lose weight you better be eating them!
 A bag of lentils is also a very inexpensive way to make a meal.
 Seriously, a little goes a long way!

-They're great staples for one-pot wonders like this smoky Black Bean Lentil Chili, and of course this NEW Lentil Sweet Potato Soup.
+They’re great staples for one-pot wonders like this smoky vegetarian Lentil Chili, Lentil Potato Soup and of course, this Chicken and Lentil Soup!

 Why I Love This Sweet Potato Lentil Soup